in3rsha/bitcoin-chainstate-parser/README.md

 The `~/.bitcoin/chainstate` folder contains a list of every unspent transaction output ([UTXO](http://learnmeabitcoin.com/glossary/utxo)) in the blockchain.
 These UTXOs are stored in a [LevelDB](http://leveldb.org/) database, which is a key-value store database (like Redis), but it uses flat files instead of a database server.

 This database allows bitcoin to get **fast access to unspent outputs**.
-This is vitally important for speeding up transaction validation, as bitcoin needs to grab the "locking scripts" for each output being spent in a transaction during validation.
+This is vitally important for speeding up transaction validation, as bitcoin needs to grab the "locking scripts" for each output being spent.
 Without this database, bitcoin would need to trawl through the entire blockchain to find each output.

 Now, seeing as this chainstate database will inevitably contain a large number of outputs, **the data has been compressed** as much as possible.
-So whilst this means the data takes up as little disk space as possible, it also means that it's far from human-readable.
+So whilst this means the data takes up as little disk space as possible, it also means that it's far from being human-readable.

 Furthermore, the data inside the database has also been _obfuscated_ to help prevent triggering any anti-virus software on some computers (although I'm not sure why that happens).

 ## How are the UTXOs stored in LevelDB?

-LevelDB is a key:value store, so you could think of the UTXO database as looking something like this:
+LevelDB is a `key:value` store, so you could think of the UTXO database as looking something like this:

 ```
 key1:value
 key2:value
 key3:value
-...
 ```

+You can get a `value` by using a specific `key`, or you can iterate through every `key:value` pair in the database (this script does the latter).

 ### Keys

-The keys for UTXOs in the database have the following structure:
+Keys have the following structure (e.g. a UTXO entry):

 ```
 key:   43000006b4e26afc5d904f239930611606a97e730727b40d1d82d4f3f1438cf2a101